Classic Botswana

 Travel Guidance

-Following the Department of Home Affairs - decision to implement new requirements for minors (persons under the age of 18 years on day of travel) emigrating or immigrating through a South African border post after 30 September 2014 - this deadline has now been extended to being required for travel as from 01 June 2015.
+Following the Department of Home Affairs - a decision to implement new requirements for minors (persons under the age of 18 years on day of travel) traveling through a South African border post has been decided.

-Should the legal guardians or biological parent/s not be able to produce the required documentation travel will be denied with no compensation to the passengers.
-Should a minor not be travelling with a legal guardian or biological relative (i.e. UMNR), guidance on the requirements of such a scenario would need to be obtained directly from the
+In summary: Should the legal guardians or biological parent/s not be able to produce the required documentation, travel will be denied with no compensation to the passengers.
+Should a minor not be travelling with a legal guardian or biological relative, guidance on the requirements of such a scenario needs to be obtained.

-Please contact the Department of Home Affairs concerning any further queries pertaining to the above.
-Or contact the South African Embassy in your home country for more information.
+Please contact the Department of Home Affairs concerning any queries pertaining to the above.
+Alternatively contact the South African Embassy in your home country for more information.

 Botswana